East Tennessee bridge burnings: Legacy

 Having sworn an oath of secrecy, William Carter never revealed the names of anyone involved in the bridge-burning conspiracy, not even after the war had been over for decades.
 As a result, many of the conspirators are still unknown.
 In 1871, the names of the southeastern Tennessee conspirators were made public when their leader, Alfred Cate, petitioned Congress for compensation for their actions.
-Oliver Perry Temple uncovered still more names through correspondence with known conspirators as he collected information for his book, East Tennessee and the Civil War, in the 1890s.
+Temple uncovered still more names through correspondence with known conspirators as he collected information for his book, East Tennessee and the Civil War, in the 1890s.

 Along with the detailed account in Temple's book, several accounts of the bridge burnings have been published.
 In 1862, Radford Gatlin, a Confederate who had been chased out of his largely pro-Union namesake mountain town, published a glorified account of James Keeling's actions at the Strawberry Plains bridge.
 Union supporters Thomas William Humes and William Rule, who were both in Knoxville when the bridges were burned, included brief accounts of the conspiracy in their respective works on the war in the late 1880s.
 Novelist William E. Barton published a fictional version of the bridge-burning conspiracy in the late 1890s.
-More recently, in 1995, Cameron Judd published an historical novel about the incident, entitled The Bridge Burners.
+In 1995, Cameron Judd published an historical novel about the incident, entitled The Bridge Burners.
 In 1996, Donahue Bible, a Greene County native and historian, published a book about the Lick Creek bridge burners entitled, Broken Vessels: The Story of the Hanging of the Pottertown Bridge Burners.

 In 2002, a granite monument was erected near Mosheim to honor the five Pottertown bridge burners who were hanged by Confederate authorities for their role in destroying the Lick Creek bridge.
 The monument stands near Harmon Cemetery, where two of the bridge burners, Jacob and Henry Harmon, are buried.
 A nearby road, connecting Pottertown Road with U.S. Route 11, has been named "Bridge Burners Boulevard."